Public hearings set for economic growth

 Currently the building has a face value of $600,000, but once the renovation work is completed the value would be over $1.5 million.

-With the increase tax revenue, “there would so be additional jobs created in the community,” Ward said.
+With the increased tax revenue, “there would be additional jobs created in the community,” Ward said.

-With the tax abatement, the city would continue to receive the property taxes that it is currently receiving, while 80% of the increased tax revenues would be abated fro the three year period.
+With the tax abatement, the city would continue to receive the property taxes that it is currently receiving, while 80% of the increased tax revenues would be abated for the three year period.

 The council approved the setting of a second public hearing during the March 12 meeting.